 - 1 tsp black pepper

-Bake meatballs for 25-30 minutes, or until golden brown and insides are no longer pink.
+- Bake meatballs for 25-30 minutes, or until golden brown and cooked through.